Easy to Make Graham Cracker Gingerbread House

 Add frosting to a plate where you will build your graham cracker house.

-Stand two graham crackers on the frosted part of the plate and assemble the sides by piping frosting onto the edges (inside and outside).
-Continue by adding the third then the fourth side.
+Stand two graham crackers on the frosted part of the plate.
+Assemble the sides by piping frosting along the edges (inside and outside).
+Continue by adding the third, then the fourth side.

 Building a gingerbread house out of graham crackers.
 Process photo of piping store bought vanilla frosting to hold two sides of the house together with a thick base of frosting already spread onto a plate as a foundation.